ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 This repository provides code/scripts for secondary data analyses as reported in the following manuscript: Constantinides, C., Caramaschi, D., Zammit, S., Freeman, T. P., &amp; Walton, E. (2024).
 Exploring associations between psychotic experiences and structural brain age: a population-based study in late adolescence [WORKING PAPER]

 ### Step 1.
 Sample selection and relevant variables
 A desicription of the ALSPAC variables (and recoding) used for the current analyses can be found in the relevant spreadsheet: 'Variables_Info_ALSPAC_PE_CC_09092024.xlsx'.
-The R code used to extract the SCZ-RbG subsample (and relevant variables) from the wider ALSPAC dataset will be added soon.
+The R code used to extract the ALSPAC-PE imaging subsample (and relevant variables) from the wider ALSPAC dataset will be added soon.

 ### Step 2.
 Brain age estimation